mihakrumpestar/dotfiles-android/README.md

 Not using:

 - LineageOS: 1/10 jump to an app results in blank screen, 1/10 can't go to home screen and instead only has the previous one as an image, after about a week the system UI gets sluggish and barely recognizes fingerprints.
-Battery life is stable.Root modules such as Rucky and OpenWebView can't be installed using Magisk at all.
+Battery life is stable.
+Root modules such as Rucky and OpenWebView can't be installed using Magisk at all.
 Generally feels slower than CrDroid.

 ## Prerequisites